Tomorrow We Will Know

 Author Biography

-I have been writing since early childhood, and I illustrated and completed a little book of fairy tales by the age of eleven.
-I first became intrigued by Constantinople in my early twenties when I read mention of the mysterious light phenomena that plagued the city in the last days of its existence – phenomena that still baffle modern scientists!
-All I knew then about the ancient city of Constantinople was that it had been the seat of the Roman Empire and was all that remained of the great civilization that had dominated the world for most of its seventeen-hundred-year existence.
-Decades later, after that first mention, I came across another reference to Constantinople's last days and an image of fire, death, and crumbling walls flashed into my mind.
+I have been writing since early childhood, and by the age of eleven, I had completed a little book of fairy tales, with my own illustrations.
+At the age of twenty-three I was published by the University of Toronto Press in non-fiction.
+I first became intrigued by Constantinople when I read mention of the mysterious light phenomena that plagued the city in the last days of its existence – phenomena that still baffle modern scientists.
+All I knew then about the ancient city of Constantinople was that it had been the seat of the Roman Empire for eleven hundred years and was all that remained of that great civilization.
+Much later, I came across another reference to Constantinople's last days and an image of fire, death, and crumbling walls flashed into my mind.
 I was overcome with a moment of intense emotion.
 I began to read about the period, and the more I read, the more involved I became.
 I knew I had to tell that story.
 After my husband’s death to cancer, I polished what I had begun.
-New York publishers loved it, but wouldn’t touch it, convinced that it couldn’t sell.
+New York editors were taken with it but their marketing teams weren't convinced that Constantinople could sell.
 Here it is, finally, my tribute to my husband, and to the emperor I will never forget, TOMORROW WE WILL KNOW.

 Book Review